 Best Round: Modway Lippa Round Top Dining Table

 Size: 47 x 47 x 29.5 inches | Material: Aluminum, MDF | Seating Capacity: Not listed | Shape: Round

 Multiple colors and sizes

-When it comes to round options, Decorist designer Casey Hardin is a big fan of tulip tables like the Modway Lippa.
-"It works great for a modern or contemporary setting, and you can pair it with woven wood chairs and vintage art for an updated traditional look," she said.
+When it comes to round options, Hardin is a big fan of tulip tables like the Modway Lippa.
+"It works great for a modern or contemporary setting, and you can pair it with woven wood chairs and vintage art for an updated traditional look," she notes.